DmitryVelichko/ocean-travel-website/README.md

-﻿### First screen of the travel website.
+﻿### First screen of the travel website with a video background.
 Buitl with HTML, CSS and JavaScript.

 ### Features: Day and Night mode + Simple menu animation.

+### Checkout the website online: https://dmitryvelichko.github.io/ocean-travel-website/